AI-powered interior design visualisation for Audley Villages

 Room selection matters.
 Different owners care about different rooms.
 Some want to see the living room first; others prioritise the bedroom or study.
 The tool needed to let users start where their interest lies.

 Colour is deeply personal.
-Rather than offering named "themes," we used visual colour swatches based on Coat paint palettes.
-The 13 palettes were carefully curated to reflect the natural, muted tones that appeal to Audley's demographic — from soft greys and taupe through to warmer sand, terra, and green options.
+Rather than offering named “themes,” we used visual colour swatches based on Coat paint palettes.
+The 13 palettes were carefully curated to reflect the natural, muted tones that appeal to Audley’s demographic.

 Furnished vs. unfurnished.
-Early testing revealed people wanted to see both: the painted-but-empty room (to understand the colour scheme) and the fully furnished version.
+Early testing revealed people wanted to see both: the painted-but-empty room and the fully furnished version.
 This led to a toggle that lets users flip between views.

 The AI challenge: getting machines to respect reality